 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-Renewable Energy: The renewable energy (RE) market has created new policy mechanisms such as renewable energy portfolio standards, net metering, and green energy option/auction programs.
-Low enthalpy geothermal technologies, offshore wind development and energy efficiency projects are in different stages of feasibility development and technical evaluation.
+Renewable Energy: The renewable energy (RE) sector is comprised of RE resources coming from geothermal resources (1,200MW), solar energy (average potential 5kWh/m2/day, hydropower (10,500 MW), wind resources (76,600), and potential biomass (bagasse, potential of 4,000 MW) and ocean energy (170,000 MW).
+The Philippine RE market has created policy mechanisms such as renewable energy portfolio standards, net metering, green energy option/auction programs, and the renewable energy market (REM) trading system.
+Low enthalpy geothermal technologies, offshore wind development, energy efficiency projects, and energy storage ancillary services are in different stages of feasibility development, and technical and financial evaluation.

-LNG: The Government put out a call for applications for entities to compete to build the nation`s first integrated LNG import terminal targeted for operations in 2022-2025.
-The process does not restrict the number of entities that can compete, and many foreign and U.S. firms are actively pursuing this opportunity.
-In addition to the opportunity to build the terminal itself, the private sector entities managing the terminal will need to procure gas.
-The Philippine government is also encouraging the use of small-scale LNG (SSLNG) facilities once the downstream natural gas market is established and after the first LNG terminal is built.
+LNG: The Government has granted permits for entities to build the nation’s first integrated LNG import terminal targeted to begin from 2023 to 2025.
+Several local players with foreign partnerships and U.S. firms are actively pursuing this opportunity.
+In addition to the opportunity to build the terminal, private sector entities managing the terminal will need to procure gas.
+The Philippine Government also encourages using small-scale LNG (SSLNG) facilities once the downstream natural gas market is established and after the first LNG terminal is built.

-Power Generation: Firms are in different stages of power plant rehabilitation, upgrading, and/or regular maintenance work.
-This presents a range of opportunities for supplying various types of equipment and services.
-Large conglomerates are rebalancing their thermal/coal power assets with more renewable resources.
-As the market is fully privatized, these firms will make decisions based on price and need for diversification.
+Power Generation: There are more than 70 power generation companies involved in various stages of power plant rehabilitation, upgrading, and regular maintenance work.
+This presents a range of opportunities for supplying equipment and services.
+Large conglomerates are rebalancing their thermal/coal power assets with more renewable resources and utilizing clean technologies.
+As the market is fully privatized, these firms make decisions based on price and the need for diversification.

-Distribution and Transmission: Solutions are needed for the main grid and new projects, such as $2 billion Visayas-Mindanao Interconnection Project.
-Smaller utilities will need to enhance their capabilities.
-The DOE mandates all distribution utilities undergo a competitive selection process (CSP) in securing power supply agreements (PSA).
+Distribution and Transmission: Solutions are needed for the main grid, and new projects for distribution systems are required to incorporate renewable energy sources.
+Smaller utilities must enhance their capabilities but require expertise and investments to increase grid modernization and resiliency.
+The DOE mandates that all distribution utilities undergo a competitive selection process (CSP) to secure power supply agreements (PSA).

-Recent global trends have made the Philippines more aware of the need for energy diversification.
-In the past, decisions centered around price, but the need to have multiple sources to ensure business continuity does now seem to be recognized.
-U.S. firms can expect some share of this business if they build relationships with local utilities and register themselves as potential suppliers.
-A lack of developed energy standards can present uncertainties, but as the market is private sector-driven, if a company’s product/solution is desired by the major utilities, firms can expect that it will eventually be endorsed by the Philippine government.
+Recent global trends have made the Philippines more aware of the need for energy diversification, including nuclear energy/small modular reactors (SMRs).
+In the past, decisions centered around the price, but the need to have multiple sources to ensure business continuity now seems to be recognized.
+U.S. firms can expect a share of this business if they build relationships with local utilities and register themselves as potential suppliers.
+The lack of developed energy standards can present uncertainties.
+Still, given that the market is private sector-driven if a company’s product/solution is desired by the major utilities, firms can expect the Philippine Government will eventually endorse it.
+The transition to a carbonless future pushes the private sector slowly shift toward sustainability goals and ensures value chains can withstand the threats posed by climate change.

 - Department of Energy